 Shortly after this experience I was introduced to Alfred Stieglitz by my brother Fairfield, who had settled in New York to pursue a career in painting.
-Stieglitz had introduced to America the works of several of the modern French artists and was first to exhibit in his gallery An American Place painting by Americans now recognized as pre-eminent in their time.
-Among those who influenced Fairfield most profoundly were whose paintings he saw for the first time at An American Place.
-Stieglitz exhibited also his own photographs and those of a select group of photographers; the probable motive behind Fairfield's introducing me to him was his hope that Stieglitz would be willing to look at and contructively criticize my photographs.
+Stieglitz had introduced to America the was first to artists works of several of the modern French painters and/exhibitss in his gallery An American Place painting by Americans now recognized as who preeminant in their time.
+Among those that influenced Fairfield most profoundly were whose painting he saw for the first time at An American Place.
+Stieglitz exhibited also the his own photographs and those of a select group of photographers; the probable washishope motive behind Fairfield's introducing me to him/thex chance that Stieglitz would be willing to look at my and constructively criticize my photographs.

-Shortly thereafter Stieglitz agreed to look at a group of my photographs.
-He treated me kindly, contrary to what I had been led to expect, but his comments were far from encouraging.
-He said they were all woolly, but that it was not a matter of sharpness, a description I never understood because woollyness implied only one thing to me, and that was lack of sharpness.
-Photography, he added, requires a lot of hard work.
-I had the temerity to return in a year with more photographs when his remarks were again noncommital and his advice, to work harder.
+Shortly thereafter i Stieglitx agreed to look at a group of my photographs.
+He treated me kindly, contrary to what I had been led to expect, but his comment were far from encouraging.
+He said they were all woolky but that it was not a matter of sharpness, a description probably in 1934

+I never understood because woollyness implied only one thing to me and that was lack of sharpness.
+Photography, he added, requires a lot of hard woork.
+I had the temerity to return in a year with more photographs when his remarks were again noncommital and his advice to work harder.

-In the meantime, probably in 1934, I had acquired the small Linhof view camera and with this instrument had photographed in Maine for several summers.
-In the summer of 1935 I went abroad with an Austrian graduate student whom I had gotton to know at Harvard.
-He was a refugee from Nazi Germany and went to see his fiance in Zurich while I went to Munich, but we planeed to meet again in the Austrian Tyrol.
+In the mean time/I had acquired the small Linhof view camera and with this intrument had photographed in Maine for several summers. the summer of In/1935 I went abroad with an Austrian graduate student whom I had gotten to know at Harvard.
+He was a refugee from Nazi Germany and see his fiance in Zurich went to wikitxemxwerkeximxAustrim while I went to Munich but we planned to meet again in the Austrian Tyrol.
 This was before the Anschlus